oracle/cloudtestdrive/AppDev/cloud-native/kubernetes/management/logging/log-capture-for-archive.md

 You can see the list of logs that have been saved.
 Note that all of them have a status of `Archived`.

+If you can't see the list of files and fluentd has been running for a while try clicking on the **More Actions** button, then **Refresh**

 Let's start the process to restore from the archive.

   3. Click the selection checkbox next to **one** of the entries.
 Then click the **More Actions** button and chose **Restore** from the menu